Recording 20% off-the-job training

 • Learning support – such as assignments or assessments

-Apprentices must spend 20% of their contracted hours completing off-the-job training – which works out around one day per working week.
+Apprentices must spend a baseline of 6 hours of their contracted hours, completing off-the-job training – which works out around one day per working week.
 Employers and training providers must decide when training is delivered (for example one day a week, one week out of every five etc).

 Do English and maths count?

-Functional skills in English and Maths are funded separately so don’t count towards the off-the-job training allowance.
-This means apprentices who need additional functional skills will need additional time off on top of the 20%.
+Functional skills in English and Mathsare funded separately so don’t count towards the off-the-job training allowance.
+This means apprentices who need additional functional skills will need additional time off on top of the baseline of 6 hours per week.

 How do you measure and record off-the-job training?